thamara/vscode-code-annotation/README.md

 Create and track annotations from your source code without actually committing comments on your code.

+### Attention

+This is still **work in progress**.
+You are welcome to test and give feedback on the extension, but we cannot guarantee compatibility with upcoming releases.

+To test the extension download the [VSIX file](https://github.com/thamara/vscode-code-annotation/blob/master/code-annotation-0.0.1.vsix) and follow the steps on your VSCode:

+1. Go to the "Extensions" pane
+2. Click on the ... on the top right of the "Extensions" pane
+3. Select "Install from VSIX"
+4. Select the VSIX file you download and click install

+The "Code Annotation" can be found in the "Explorer" pane, below the projects tree.
+Feel free to open (issues)[https://github.com/thamara/vscode-code-annotation/issues] and suggest [new features](https://github.com/thamara/vscode-code-annotation/projects/1) for the extension.

 ## Features

 - Create an annotation from the source code, selecting the portion of code, right-clicking and adding an annotation